Knowledgeable Employment Law Attorneys On Your Side

-The Sekas Law Group prides itself on the ability to support our clients during distressing times such as a threat to one’s employment.
+Sekas Law Group, LLC, prides itself on the ability to support our clients during distressing times such as a threat to one’s employment.
 Despite state and federal statutes, discrimination persists, whether it is subtle or blatant.
 Today, victims of discrimination have a legal recourse to challenge such behaviors.
-Our goal is to maximize your compensation and benefits efficiently and cost-effectively, and on a personal level every step of the way.
+Our goal is to maximize your compensation and benefits efficiently and cost-effectively and on a personal level every step of the way.
 Our entire office is dedicated to addressing any and all questions you may have.
 We believe that no detail should be overlooked and no emotion disregarded.

 Our attorneys have expertise in representing employees involved in negotiations, mediations, arbitrations, and trial litigation of all types of employment law matters and disputes.
 Some of the issues our attorneys handle include highly skilled representation in claims and matters involving wrongful discharge, discrimination (age, ancestry, disability, national origin, race/color, religion/creed, sex, sexual orientation, FMLA, etc.), sexual harassment, hostile work environments, retaliation, the Conscientious Employee Protection Act (CEPA), unemployment, whistleblower claims, restrictive covenants, wage and hour laws, severance agreements, contract disputes, employee handbook issues, and employee benefits (pensions, 401K savings plans, profit-sharing plans).

-The Sekas Law Group has battled Fortune 500 companies and prevailed in cases for awards ranging from $50,000.00 to seven digit figures.
+Sekas Law Group, LLC, has battled Fortune 500 companies and prevailed in cases for awards ranging from $50,000.00 to seven-digit figures.
 Though we battle Fortune 500 Companies, we practice on a personal level and give each client the personal attention they need.

-Employees should never endure workplace discrimination or harassment.
-It is illegal to discriminate against anyone who is a member of a protected class based on:
+Employees should never have to go through discrimination or harassment in their place of work.
+It is illegal to discriminate against someone based on:

 This includes issues related to:

-- Failure to offer commensurate compensation or commensurate working area
+- Failure to provide a commensurate working area

 - Wrongful termination